tutturen/react-static-renderer-webpack/README.md

 # React Static Renderer
 A webpack plugin that lets you render a html file for each js-bundle you got

-This package is heavily inspired by Ian Sinnot's talk ["Building Static Sites with React"](https://www.youtube.com/watch?v=CPpM5-rXrZ4).
+This package is heavily inspired by Ian Sinnott's talk ["Building Static Sites with React"](https://www.youtube.com/watch?v=CPpM5-rXrZ4).
 He has also made a [very useful webpack-plugin](https://github.com/iansinnott/react-static-webpack-plugin/) for building static sites with React Router.
 This package is not coupled with React Router, and instead seeks to build independent html files for every js-bundle you have.